UFC Fight Night: Werdum vs. Volkov: Predictions & Analysis

 A few statistical edges stand out.
 Roberts throws significantly more leather — a 1.8 sig. strike per minute gap.
 Enkamp is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Roberts has tighter striking defense, making opponents miss more often.

-**The Pick: Danny Roberts over Oliver Enkamp.** This is essentially a pick'em.
-The model nudges toward Roberts at 53%, but there's almost nothing separating these two.
-The market implies 60% for Roberts, but our model sees only 53%.
-That 7-point gap favoring Enkamp is worth watching.
+The Pick: Danny Roberts over Oliver Enkamp.
+The model gives Roberts a slight nod at 57% — this could easily go either way.
+The market implies 60% for Roberts, but our model sees only 57%.
+That 4-point gap favoring Enkamp is worth watching.

 Danny Henry vs Hakeem Dawodu